brycewray/eleventy_solo/src/posts/2020/08/transformed.md

 You see, this is similar to how I feel when I have a challenge with the code behind this website.
 It can be aggravating getting to the solution but, truth be known, the journey there is (mostly) enjoyable.

 Such was the case, [earlier this year](/posts/2020/05/going-solo-eleventy), when I ended this site's five-month reliance on [webpack](https://webpack.js.org) in favor of letting [Eleventy](https://11ty.dev) carry the load alone.
-While, overall, this simplified things for me, it did require me to find a different way to process the site's images.
+While, overall, this simplified things for me, it did require me to find a different way to process the site's images, since webpack and some plugins were now to be relieved of such duties.

 At first, I tried some excellent Eleventy plugins, but found each didn't fit my particular setup for differing reasons.
-As what was intended at first as only an interim measure but soon became my go-to answer, I came up with a build-time script, `imgxfm.js`, which used the [Sharp](https://github.com/lovell/sharp) library (and, later in its brief life, the [pngquant](https://pngquant.org/) library) to handle image-processing duties.
+As what was intended at first as only an interim measure but soon became my go-to answer, I came up with a build-time script, `imgxfm.js`, which used the [Sharp](https://github.com/lovell/sharp) library (and, later in the script's brief life, the [pngquant](https://pngquant.org/) library) to handle image-processing duties.

-When I first went with this method, the site wasn't using [hero images](https://en.wikipedia.org/wiki/Hero_image).
-Thus, the script, handling only the few images within my posts' body content, didn't take long to run each time I did a site build.
-Such had also been the case with the Eleventy/webpack setup, when webpack and some plugins were processing the images.
+When I first went with this method, the site wasn't using [hero images](https://www.optimizely.com/optimization-glossary/hero-image/).
+Thus, the script, handling only the relatively few images within my posts' body content, didn't take long to run each time I did a site build.
+Such had also been the case with the Eleventy/webpack setup.

 Things changed quite a bit once [I brought back hero images](/posts/2020/05/thousand-words-indeed) a couple of weeks later.
 Now, the build times fattened dramatically, and grew longer with each new post and its hero image---and, of course, these increasingly long builds were happening also on *local* builds while I was doing dev stuff.
 I spent plenty of time waiting through such builds, twiddling my metaphorical thumbs while listening to my iMac's fans kick up in protest.